Jackson-Wozniak/Jackson-Wozniak/README.md

 ### Hello 👋
 ---

-#### I am a Software Engineer Intern & Computer Science major who has found a passion in building applications and learning new things
+#### I am a Software Engineer Intern & CS major who has found a passion in building applications and learning new things

 - :office: I'm currently working as a Software Engineer Intern at Concord Group Insurance